How To Use A Clicker While Training Your Dog

 A clicker is a small plastic device that makes a distinct clicking noise when you press it.

-“You click the moment your dog does a behavior you like, and then you always follow that click up with a treat,” Willems explained.
+“You click the moment your dog does a behavior you like, and then you always follow that click up with a treat,” Willems told The Dodo.

-It’s a way to communicate to your dog after they do a preferred action, and basically say, “Yes!
+It’s a way to communicate to your dog after he does a preferred action, and to basically say, “Yes!
 That’s exactly the behavior I want!”

 Benefits of clicker training